lead generation

 from understanding your audience to optimizing your landing pages and leveraging data analytics.

-As you implement the strategies and tactics outlined in this toolkit,
+As you implement the strategy and tactics outlined in this toolkit,

 remember that successful lead generation is not a one-time effort but an ongoing process.